netanalyticsllc/netai-powerbi-template/README.md

 Step 1: Generate the API key.

-> To generate API key login into your site.
+> To generate API key, login into your site.
 > Go to the Profile section and under the Manage Keys tab, click on GENERTAE API KEY button.
-Save the key in the secure place for the use in the report setup.
+Save the key in a secure place.
+It will be used for accessing the reports.

 Step 2: Download and open the Power BI template file from GitHub.
+You need to install the Microsoft Power BI Desktop software for viewing/editing the report.

-Step 3: Fill the required details as follows.
+Step 3: A dialog box will open up asking for name of the site and the API key.
+Fill the details as follows.

 Site Name :
 - Enter the site name for which the data is to be analyzed.
 For eg. if the Site name is NetAnalytics, enter NetAnalytics in the field.